 In the late 1940s, the Kanban inventory system was developed by Toyota to improve its production management process.
 Over the years, Kanban has evolved to suit many types of projects and industries.
 But, at its center, Kanban is still an inventory management system.

-Read on to discover how to implement and run a Kanban inventory system that will boost your efficiency, increase output, and improve product quality.
+Read on to discover how to implement and run a Kanban inventory management system that will boost your efficiency, increase output, and improve product quality.

 What is Kanban inventory management?